 All directors have confirmed, following specific enquiry by the Company, that they have complied with the required standards set out in the Securities Dealings Code throughout the year.

 Board of Directors

-As at 19 February 2016, the Board comprised a total of 9 members, with four executive directors, two non-executive directors and three independent non-executive directors:
+As at 17 February 2017, the Board comprised a total of eight members, with four executive directors, one non-executive director and three independent non-executive directors.

 Executive Directors: